slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"It is a wise man who lives with money in the bank, it is a fool who dies that way."
 -- vox populi*

+> *"Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land."
+-- Adam Smith [1790]*

 > *"Gold is money.
 Everything else is credit."
 -- J.P.
 Morgan [1837]*

 > *"The safest way to double your money is to fold it over once and put it in your pocket."
 -- Kin Hubbard [1868]*

+> *"You’re looking for a mispriced gamble." (...)
+"Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
+You must learn to handle mistakes and new facts that change the odds." (...)
+"What an investor needs is the ability to correctly evaluate selected businesses.
+Note that word «selected»: You don’t have to be an expert on every company, or even many.
+You only have to be able to evaluate companies within your circle of competence.
+The size of that circle is not very important; knowing its boundaries, however, is vital."
+-- Charlie Munger [1924]*

 > *"Diversification may preserve wealth, but concentration builds wealth." (...)
 "Never lose money.
 Rule No. 2: don’t forget rule No. 1." (...)